maxim-saplin/cptX/README.md

 - Refactor selected code
 - Insert new code at the current cursor location
 - Ask for advice or explanation
+- Set larger model context size (e.g. use 16000 with gpt-3.5-turbo-16k) for larger files
 - Supports APIs provided by OpenAI and Azure (OpenAI models hosted by Microsoft as part of Cognitive Services)
     - 'gpt-3.5-turbo' model when using OpenAI, any chat model when using Azure ('gpt-35-turbo' OR 'gpt4')